nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 4.3.6.
 Listing all leaves taken by an employee: `llbe`

-Lists all the leave date(s) of an employee.
+Lists all the leave date(s) taken by an employee.

 Format: `llbe eid/EMPLOYEE_ID`